 Although there is extensive (and inconclusive) debate over how high Confucius actually rose in the ranks of the bureaucracy of Lu, he was certainly extremely well connected with senior officials, members of the so-called Three Families that were the true powers in the state, and even its hereditary rulers.
 This gave him the opportunity to observe their character and behavior at first hand, and to offer them his counsel and wisdom (even if in most cases they chose to ignore it).

-Ji Kangzi, who was the chief minister and the true power behind the throne during much of Duke Ai’s reign, also makes his first appearance in Book 2 and asks a very similar question to the one posed by his nominal ruler when he enquires of Confucius: “What should I do to make the people respectful, loyal, and eager to follow me?”
+Ji Kangzi, who was the chief minister and the true power behind the throne during much of Duke Ai’s reign, also makes his first appearance in Book 2.
+In Chapter 20 he asks a very similar question to the one posed by his nominal ruler when he enquires of Confucius: “What should I do to make the people respectful, loyal, and eager to follow me?”

 Confucius’s response doesn’t differ too much in spirit from the one he gave to the duke either.
 Although there is no record of how Ji reacted to it, it’s likely that he too ignored it or at best filed it away for future reference.